The role of staff

-We invite expressions of interest from anyone seeking to work in our setting, though at the present time can only offer volunteer roles.
-Anyone interested in applying to work with us as a volunteer staff member or for the role listed above, should get in touch for more information.
+We invite expressions of interest from anyone seeking to work in our setting as a volunteer intern.
+Anyone interested in applying to work with us as a volunteer staff member should get in touch for more information.
 There is no deadline, applications will be considered as and when we receive them and according to our needs at that point in time.